Appearance

 - Use the

-script as a guide to write the-DOWN.sql
+-UP.sqlscript as a guide to write the-DOWN.sqlscript. - Apply the

-script to your database. - Manually verify that you are back to the original schema.
+-DOWN.sqlscript to your database. - Manually verify that you are back to the original schema.

 - Commit code and scripts to source control.